moolen/AYD.IO/README.md

 # AYD.IO

-this is a apple airplay-like Music streaming service using Webtechnology.
+this is a Airplay(r)(tm)-like Music streaming service using Webtechnology.

 ## streaming sources
 From Filesystem or via Spotify (you need a Premium Account).